otoniel-isidoro/vscode-ruby-ctags/README.md

 }
 ```
 * Open a source code directory using 'Open Folder'
-* Generate the ctag file for ruby using 'CTAGS:Generate' command.
-(Press 'F1' key and type 'CTAGS:Generate' or the keybinding `ctrl+alt+g`)
+* Generate the ctag file for ruby using 'CTAGS:Generate Ruby tags' command.
+(Press 'F1' key and type 'CTAGS:Generate Ruby tags' or the keybinding `ctrl+alt+g`)
-* After the ctag file is generated, search the symbol by select it on editor and use 'CTAGS:Search' command.
-(Press 'F1' key and type 'CTAGS:Search' or the keybinding `ctrl+alt+t`);
+* After the ctag file is generated, search the symbol by select it on editor and use 'CTAGS:Search Ruby code' command.
+(Press 'F1' key and type 'CTAGS:Search Ruby code' or the keybinding `ctrl+alt+t`);

 ## Keybindings
 ### 1. Generate ctags